Open-Tube-Project/Open-Tube-Project/README.md

 ###

 <p align="center">The OpenTube app will use Flutter for its design and UI adaptability.

-OpenTube as an app will be written in Dart for the core video pulling mechanic.
+<p align="center">OpenTube will use Dart for the overall video pulling mechanism but the app itself will be programmed in the native language of each system.
-OpenTube will use Kotlin code for android development, Swift for iOS development and ArkTS for OpenHarmony app development.
+OpenHarmony will use ArkTS
+Android uses Kotlin
+iOS will use Swift

 ###